davidmasek/beacon/README-dev.md

     - for creating new data there is HealthCheckInput - currently same as HealthCheck without ID, in future possibly different
 - naming conventions:
     - ID will be lowercased when used in variable name - FooId - to follow CamelCaseNaming
-- dependency chain / architecture:
-    - storage < monitor < handlers < cmd
+- modules:
-    - storage (DB) is the base, handles persistence, should depend on nothing (nothing internal, can depend e.g. on SQLite)
+    - storage (DB) is the base, handles persistence
     - monitors interact with the outside world and store health checks to DB
     - handlers
       - take data from DB and do something with it